TracTuff Application Specific Dual Pass Radiator

 Lets get into the details!

 TracTuff application specific racing radiators are excellent general-purpose radiators, capable of cooling the most demanding of applications.
 The radiators are made to order, so you can choose from standard 1.25" hose, -16 male flare, or -16 Wiggins connections as well as a host of other options.
-Radiators are available in single pass or double pass w/ or without fan mounts or shrouds.
-The C&R core chosen uses a 42mm rolled dimple tube that utilizes the full thickness of the core, unlike a number of products on the market, where multi-rows are used to get to the same core depth.
-Three positive things come from this single 42mm tube...
+Radiators are available in single pass, double pass, and triple pass with or without fan mounting provisions.
+The C&R core chosen as the "standard" for these listings, utilizes a 42mm rolled dimple tube which extends the full thickness of the core, unlike the multi-row cores.
+These all-aluminum radiators offer high-performance cooling and long-lasting durability.

 - The cores tube holds more fluid than an equally sized 42mm core w/ multiple tubes.